Developer Leandro Pelorosso

 Allegra: Do you enjoy cooking?
 What is your favorite thing to cook?

-Leandro: I do, specially if it is for some else.
-I will put my heart on it if it is for someone I love (not literally of course, no one wants to eat that).
+Leandro: I do, especially if it is for some else.
+I will put my heart on it if it is for someone I love (not literally, of course, no one wants to eat that).
 I am not saying it will taste good, but I will definitely do my best.

 Leandro: Who said I do?
 Kidding.
 I really do like working for 729.
 With the years, 729 managed to gather a team of really nice people, most of them I consider my friends.
 The projects are usually fun, with a few exceptions over the years (I am looking at you Magento 2), and the management is really flexible on many aspects of the job.